tamagui/tamagui/next.md

 ---

+- Popper arrow logic is bad, needs unstyled support and not to do weird shifting of sizes

+---

 - No need for View + Text (just Element and we can extend it later)

   - We'd need to mimic text inhertance on native (or remove it on web)